oliviaaMach/pokiAPI/README.md

 ## Features

 - Browse Pokémon från No. 1 (Bulbarsaur) to No. 151 (Mew) with the controllers.
-- Interactive PokéDex with buttons to navigate next/previous Pokémon (left and right- buttons).
+- Interactive PokéDex with buttons to navigate next/previous Pokémon.
+  - The red and blue button-lines turn Pokémon to shiny (blue button).
+Red button turns the Pokémon back to normal.
+  - Right and left buttons for going through the Pokémons.
+  - The ten blue squares-buttons gives you different information about the Pokémon.
+Som information needs to be scrolled down.
+  - Yellow button is to hear the Pokémons' cry again.
 - View Pokémons images, types and attacks.
 - Shows Pokémon information (Information fetched from PokeAPI)

 ## Upcoming updates
-- Add searchbar for easily finding Pokémons.
+- Add searchbar for easily finding Pokémons (on hold)
-- Add more interactives in the other buttons (change information, attack-information or even sounds?)
+- Changable picture.

 ## Installation